TUM-LRR/Jasmin/README.md

+# Developed by students for students

+Jasmin was developed by students as an x86 Assembler learning tool for students.
+If you're a student and like to contribute to Jasmin and therefore also to support your peer students, please contact this year's "Zentraluebungsleitung" to get access to Jasmin.
+We also appreciate contributions via pull request.

+Jasmin is not mandatory to successfully attend the course.
+Although its source code is available in the TUM-LRR group on GitHUB, this is only provided as a service for students to easily access Jasmin.

 # Jasmin

 The Java Assembler Interpreter has been developed by 2nd term students for the [Chair of Computer Architecture](http://www.lrr.in.tum.de "LRR") at the [Technische Universität München](http://www.tum.de "TUM").
 It is designed as a learning tool for x86 assembler.
 While not implementing all the functionality of a modern Intel Processor, its tutorials allow you to try and understand the basic commands and structures of assembler code.